josemazo/bmo/README.md

 $ curl -s https://get.docker.io/ubuntu/ | sudo sh
 ```

-To verify that everything has worked as expected, excute these lines:
+To verify that everything has worked as expected, execute these lines:
 ```
 $ sudo docker version
 ```